Issue 2 call for submissions open

 Note that we may make minor copy edits to the bio notes.

-We will make every effort to maintain the formatting in the original submission, including:
+We will make every effort to maintain the formatting you indicated in your submission, including:

 - caps (or lack thereof) in the title

 - indented lines

-We encourage authors to proof their submissions carefully before uploading them to Submittable.
+But please proof submissions carefully before uploading them to Submittable.

 If you have a disability and are unable to use Submittable, we will accept submissions via the email firstname.lastname@example.org.
 Your submission will be uploaded to Submittable by our website manager for blind review.